 Some gun enthusiasts today would argue that the iron sight is fast fading into history.
 Yet most guns still come equipped with them.

 The truth is, a well-trained marksman can still hit his target with an iron sight.
 It’s just that the red dot sight is so much better.
 How much better?
 Consider these points:

-In the performance of red dot vs iron sights, red dot sights tend to be more accurate for the average shooter.
+Red dot sights tend to be more accurate than iron sights.
 You don’t have to line up a rear sight with a front sight.
 Just place the dot on the target and, adjusting for variables like windage, etc., pull the trigger.

 Also, with red dot sights, you keep both of your eyes open; so you can spot your target faster while still seeing everything that going on around it.